julianecassidy/react-jobify/README.md

 - [ ] Add user profile page with options to edit profile
 - [ ] Add a "forgot password" feature
 - [ ] Refactor styling with Tailwind CSS
+- [ ] Movevery frontend from Surge to Netlify

 <p align="right">(<a href="#readme-top">back to top</a>)</p>